 The essence of a walking tour of Colombo

-The best way of experiencing the thriving old city, known as the Pettah is on foot.
-The word pettah is a corruption of a Tamil word ‘pettai’ for ‘a town outside a fort’.
-You will meet your guide and head off on a walking tour of the busy trading centre of Pettah.
-The walk starts from and includes the Wolvendaal Church completed in 1758, and the Bellfry that called the faithful from the bottom of the hill.
-The walk continues through the Pettah and stops at the Museum of Dutch involvement located in the 17th century residence of a Dutch Governor on Prince Street, and a visit to the country’s largest wholesale bazaar where you are encouraged to negotiate prior to purchasing anything.
+Meet your guide and head off on foot through the busy trading centre of Pettah.
+The walk starts from Wolvendaal Church completed in 1758 with a belfry that called the faithful from the bottom of the hill to service.
+Stop at the Colombo Dutch Museum in the 17th century residence of a Dutch Governor on Prince Street and visit the country’s largest wholesale bazaar where you are encouraged to haggle and decide on a price before purchasing anything.

-After a short break for a soft drink in a local cafe, you will continue up to York Street past British colonial buildings such as Cargills into the Fort Area.
-The tour ends with a visit to the recently restored Dutch Hospital (the oldest surviving Dutch building in Colombo, believed to date back to at least 1681), where you can grab a drink or a meal at one of the many excellent restaurants.
-One VOC (Dutch East India Company) Medical Officer who spent time in Colombo was Paul Hermann who is remembered as one of the founders of Sri Lankan botany, and perhaps more importantly as the Chair of Botany at Leiden from 1679-95 during which time he developed the Botanical Garden into Europe’s finest.
-This is a gentle and relaxed walk through a bustling and vibrant city punctuated with little known facets of Dutch history.
+Have a drink in a local café and continue to York Street past British colonial buildings into the fort area.
+The tour ends with a visit to the Dutch Hospital, the oldest surviving Dutch building in Colombo believed to date back to at least 1681, where you can grab a drink or a meal at one of the many excellent restaurants.